SignPath/Website-old/src/drafts/oss_policy.md

   You must accept all technical constraints in place for SignPath.io OSS subscription and not try to work around them.
 Noteworthy constraints include:
   * Binary artifacts must be built from source code in a verifiable way
   * Every release needs manual approval for signing
-  * All team members must use multi-factor authentication
+  * All team members working on SignPath.io must use multi-factor authentication
   * All signed binaries must have metadata attributes set enforced using [file attribute restrictions]
     * Set all *product name* attributes to your project's name
     * Set all *product version* attributes to the same value in each build